While fresh, buttery artichokes would always be my top pick, when they’re not in season, canned artichokes make a fine substitution.

 Artichoke hearts have a pleasant, slightly sweet taste and a creamy texture.
 You can class up a chicken or pasta dish right away with the addition of artichoke hearts.

-• The flavenoids in artichokes might reduce the risk of developing prostate cancer, breast cancer and leukemia.
+• The flavonoids in artichokes might reduce the risk of developing prostate cancer, breast cancer, and leukemia.

 • Artichokes might help to regenerate liver tissue.

 • Artichokes contain more antioxidants than any other vegetable.

 • One single artichoke provides you with 25% of your daily recommended amount of fiber!